 During our true 480 Hz monitor tests, stroboscopic display effects were still visible even at 480 Hz!

-Strobed LCD/OLED Flickers More Than CRT and Plasma!
+Do Strobed LCD/OLED Flicker More Than CRT and Plasma?

-At lower refresh rates such as 60 Hz or 75 Hz, this is normal because of the flicker curve and flicker duty cycle.
+At lower refresh rates such as 60 Hz or 75 Hz, amplified flicker can occur because of the flicker curve and flicker duty cycle.
 On CRTs and plasmas, phosphor gives a gentler fade than square-wave strobe backlight flashes.
 In addition, global flash strobing (e.g. ULMB) also varies average picture brightness more than a scanning flash (e.g. CRT).

 This is why the equivalent refresh rate (e.g. 75 Hz) flickers a lot more on strobed LCD displays than on CRT/plasma displays, because you’re comparing square-waved strobing (e.g. ULMB) versus curved strobing (e.g. CRT).

-To compensate for this, one can use overkill BFI/strobe rate to compensate for the lack of curve-softening (phosphor fade).
-For example, 120 Hz square wave strobing (ULMB or LightBoost) still flickers a lot less than an old 50 Hz or 60 Hz CRT.
+We simply use use overkill BFI/strobe rate to compensate for the lack of flicker curve-softening (phosphor fade).
+Thankfully, 120 Hz square wave strobing (ULMB or LightBoost) still flickers a lot less than an old 50 Hz or 60 Hz CRT.